larryhudson/11ty-blog-bliss/content/posts/2023/12-17-pdf-to-audiobook.md

 method is worth exploring.

 In this post, I'll walk through how I'm using these APIs to turn a scanned PDF into an audiobook.
-For each part, I'll share a NodeJS code example.
+For each part, I'll share a Node.js code example.

 ## Extracting text from a PDF using the Document Intelligence API